IGELsociety/IGEL_website/content/events/event-IGEL2024.md

 ### How to reach Aachen

 Aachen is easy to reach by train and airplane, with numerous international hub airports 1-3 hours away, such as Frankfurt (1.5 hrs), Düsseldorf (2 hrs), Brussels (2 hrs), Amsterdam & Paris (3 hrs), etc.

+### Accommodation

+Finding accommodation in Aachen in July can be challenging, so we have blocked hotel rooms in four different price categories.
+Please book early for the greatest range of options:   https://tportal.tomas.travel/aachenkongresse/messe/quicksearch/TUR00020110754996350?lang=en&reset=1

 ## Call for Papers